TV Tropes Needs Your Help

 - When Sabre printers sold by Dunder-Mifflin-Sabre start catching fire, someone at the office leaks the information to the press and a witch hunt begins to sniff out the culprit.
 Pam confesses to Michael having done so (turns out multiple people did, but only Butt Monkey Andy winds up a pariah for it later) he tries his best to hide this information from his boss Jo Benett.
 Jo is no fool however, as Michael is a terrible liar and she knows something's up, so she invites him to her plane to get him to relax and offer the information willingly.
 Wrong Genre Savvy Michael, however, thinks THIS trope is in effect and Jo will murder him so he begins sobbing and blubbering that he has dinner plans with the police chief about the policemen's ball.

-- On Veronica Mars, when Veronica figures out that Cassidy Casablancas blew up the bus full of kids at the beginning of the season to cover up his childhood molestation by Woody Goodman, he asks her at gunpoint if she told anyone else what she figured out.
+- When Veronica figures out that Cassidy Casablancas blew up the bus full of kids at the beginning of the season to cover up his childhood molestation by Woody Goodman, he asks her at gunpoint if she told anyone else what she figured out.
 Being Genre Savvy, she tells him she told her dad, Keith, and he was on his way back to Neptune with Woody.
 Unfortunately it backfires, as Cassidy was planning on blowing up Woody's plane anyway.
 So he presses the detonator to kill both Woody and Keith, then tries to kill Veronica.
 Veronica gets saved of course, and it turns out Keith had to get off the plane just before take off, so it turned out to be a Surprisingly Happy Ending.

 - Earlier, Eli "Weevil" Navarro had shown he was no fool when confronting the entire Fitzpatrick clan with blackmail material.
 When asked if he's made copies he replied "Yeah, Lots!" and even suggested it would be a good idea for them to watch his back in case anything happened to him and the copies got out.

-- In the Leonardo episode "The Mask of Death", Dr Pentageli, the Medici family doctor, says this when Leo tells him he suspects the Duke was poisoned (but not that he suspects Piero de'Medici of being the poisoner).
+- In the episode "The Mask of Death", Dr Pentageli, the Medici family doctor, says this when Leo tells him he suspects the Duke was poisoned (but not that he suspects Piero de'Medici of being the poisoner).
 It turns out that Pentageli supplied the poison.
 He advocates killing Leonardo, but Piero decides Leo is more important to his plans than Pentageli is, and comes up with a plan to dispose of Pentageli and aleviate Leo's suspicions simultaneously.

 - In the final episode of the second season, Leo says this to Piero himself.
 It's a downright lie to prompt an Engineered Public Confession, because the Duke's son is hiding in the workshop.